no_change

 - Adjust the salt to taste, depending on the salt content of the canned goods.

 Let the muffins rest so that the texture can fully develop - they will delight you with their balance of fresh ingredients and gentle flavor.
-Enjoy the moment when you take the first bite, as they know in Italy: with respect for what you have created.
+Enjoy the moment when you take the first bite, as they say in Italy: with respect for what you have created.

 How much of a capolavoro is this?